Super CCD: Evolution

 In late 2007 the 7th generation was introduced (size 1/1.6", 12 million effective pixels).
 Included in Fuijfilm FinePix F50fd (2007).
 This sensor, although sharp, has significantly decreased ISO performance compared to earlier generations, dropping in quality to average level.
 When compared to the 6th generation sensor, the individual pixel area on the 7th generation sensor is approximately 1.7× lower, considerably reducing the amount of light reaching each pixel.
 In mid-2008 the 8th generation was introduced (same size 1/1.6", 12 million effective pixels), included in Fujifilm FinePix F100fd (2008).
 This sensor improves slightly on the previously lost ISO performance, but does still not seem to compare with the 6th generation sensors.

 In September 2008 Fujifilm announced a new type of Super CCD sensor, the Super CCD EXR.
 This sensor aims at combining the advantages of the HR and SR sensor types in a single chip.
 It uses a new color filter array layout that allows for binning (combining) of pixels of the same color.
 This sensor is used in the F200EXR, F70EXR and F80EXR point-and-shoot cameras and the S200EXR bridge camera.
 Both the F200EXR and the S200EXR use the same 12 Megapixel 1/1.6" size sensor while the F70EXR and F80EXR use a 10 Megapixel and 12 Megapixel 1/2" sensor respectively.

-In 2010, Fujifilm made its last cameras with the Super CCD sensor in the form of the F300EXR and the Z800EXR.
+In 2010, Fujifilm released its final cameras with the Super CCD sensor, the F300EXR and the Z800EXR.
 Both use the same 1/2" 12 Megapixel SuperCCD EXR sensor with hybrid autofocus system.
 The camera uses the conventional contrast detection AF and also Phase detection AF by means of dedicated pixels to calculate focus.
 According to Fujifilm, this system was as fast or faster than a DSLR.
-In 2011, Fujifilm have decided to use Backside illuminated (BSI) CMOS sensors with conventional square photosited Bayer color pattern array as well as Fujifilm's EXR color filter array that used square photosites that were rotated 45 degrees.
+In 2011, Fujifilm switched to backside illuminated (BSI) CMOS sensors with conventional square photosite Bayer color pattern array as well as Fujifilm's EXR color filter array that used square photosites that were rotated 45 degrees.
 This marked the end of the SuperCCD production.